menuclose

 Facial Paralysis Treatment

-What is Facial Paralysis?
+What is Facial Palsy Surgery ?

 It is the name given to facial traumas that occur congenitally or acquired in many people today.
 These traumas usually occur in the facial nerves (seventh cranial nerve) that control the facial muscles and cause weakening of the facial muscles.
 As a result, asymmetric distortions occur on one side of the face (rarely on both sides).
 Although the exact cause of these distortions is still unclear today, it is generally thought to be caused by viral infections.

-Types of Facial Paralysis
+Types of Facial Nerve Palsy

 Bell's Palsy Paralysis